cs421/Cyber-Homelab-Projects-and-Exercises/SOC Automated Project/SOC Automation Project.md

 # Part 2: Installing Virtual Machines and Applications

+### Installing VirtualBox and Windows 10 virtual machine

 Installing VirtualBox and the Windows 10 VM is very linear, as shown in MyDFIR's tutorial: https://www.youtube.com/watch?v=YxpUx0czgx4 from **2:07 - 8:34**

 ### Installing Sysmon

-Go to https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon and choose **Download Sysmon**
+By now, the Windows 10 VM should have been installed and prepped.
+Open up a browser and go to https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon and choose **Download Sysmon**

 ![[download sysmon.png]]